D40G/qb-highvalueshop/README.md

 * Add this ``` qb-menu:HighValue ``` to your ped event inside qb-target\init.lua

 # Need testing
 * Need someone with Jim-shops to make a shop and test this.
-I don't use Jims shop
+I don't use Jims shop change the event inside client\cl_main.lua to the event of your 2 stores

 # Preview
 * [Image](https://imgur.com/y0zMuZp)